ENSO Forecast Navigation

 Probabilistic IOD Forecasts from the NMME

-Based on December 2025 initialization data, the model-based probabilistic forecast of the Indian Ocean Dipole was generated by CCSR@NASA-GISS/IRI to assess potential phase developments.
-Probabilities are computed using a counting method, where each ensemble member from the contributing models is evaluated individually, and pooled to determine the likelihood of a negative, neutral, or positive IOD phase for the upcoming months.
+Based on May 2026 initialization data, the model-based probabilistic forecast of the Indian Ocean Dipole was generated by CCSR/IRI to assess potential phase developments.
+Probabilities are computed using an ensemble-member counting method, where all ensemble members from the contributing models combined (62 in all), are pooled to determine the likelihood of a negative, neutral, or positive IOD phase for the upcoming months.
 Climatological probabilities for each IOD phase, based on historical data, are shown as dotted lines for reference.
+In May and June 2026, neutral IOD conditions dominate, while the likelihood of positive IOD increases from ~5% in May to ~22% in June.
+From July through November, the probability of positive IOD continues to rise to over 80% by September, while neutral conditions decline to less than 10%.
+Probabilities of the negative IOD phase remain negligible throughout the forecast period.
+This transition from neutral toward positive IOD is broadly consistent with the CCSR/IRI ENSO outlook, which indicates a persistently high dominance of El Niño conditions in the May 2026 forecasts.

 Historical SST Anomalies Image